dwarvesf/handbook/guides/one-on-one-meeting.md

   - guide
 ---

 Strong relationships are core to our culture, and **1-on-1 meetings are how we build them**.
 Every manager has a 1-on-1 with each direct report, usually weekly or whenever works best for both.
-This guide explains how we approach 1-on-1s at Dwarves Foundation and offers tips to keep them productive.
+This guide explains how we approach 1-on-1s and offers tips to keep them productive.

 ## Your first meeting